A. Nature and Importance:

 The Yajurveda is also important for its presentation of philosophical doctrines.
 It preaches the concept of Prana and Manas also.
 Many times, it is quoted for depicting religious and social life of the Vedic people.
 It is also known for giving certain geographical data.

-B. Division and Samhitas:
+B. Classification and Samhitas:

 The Yajurveda is two-fold-